kellnerd/musicbrainz-scripts/README.md

 ### Voice Actor Credits

 Parses voice actor credits from text and automates the process of creating release relationships for these.
 Also imports credits from Discogs.
+- Simplifies the addition of “spoken vocals” relationships (at release level) by providing a pre-filled dialogue in the relationship editor.
+- Parses a list of voice actor credits from text and remembers name to MBID mappings.
+- Imports voice actor credits from linked Discogs release pages.
+- Automatically matches artists whose Discogs pages are linked to MB (unlinked artists can be selected from the already opened inline search).

 [![Install](https://img.shields.io/badge/Install-success.svg?style=for-the-badge&logo=tampermonkey)](dist/voiceActorCredits.user.js?raw=1)
 [![Source](https://img.shields.io/badge/Source-grey.svg?style=for-the-badge&logo=github)](dist/voiceActorCredits.user.js)

 Also available as a bookmarklet with less features:

-- Simplifies the addition of “spoken vocals” relationships (at release level) by providing a pre-filled dialogue in the relationship editor.
+Opens a pre-filled dialogue for a “spoken vocals” artist-release relationship in the release relationship editor.
-- Parses voice actor credits from text and remembers name to MBID mappings (userscript only).
-- Imports voice actor credits from linked Discogs pages (userscript only).
-- Automatically matches artists whose Discogs pages are linked to MB (unlinked artists can be selected from the already opened inline search).

 ```js
 javascript:void((e={},t="",i="")=>{const r=MB.releaseRelationshipEditor,a=MB.entity(e,"artist"),d=new MB.relationshipEditor.UI.AddDialog({source:r.source,target:a,viewModel:r}),o=d.relationship();return o.linkTypeID(60),o.entity0_credit(i),o.setAttributes([{type:{gid:"d3a36e62-a7c4-4eb9-839f-adfebe87ac12"},credited_as:t}]),d})().open();